 Please see RFC 5389 for a detailed explanation of the STUN protocol - https://tools.ietf.org/html/rfc5389.
 This protocol is used with SIP as well, so if you have an VoIP system, you may already have exclusions in place for other STUN servers.

-Destination: (ANY) to limit the destinations, please specify the IP addresses, subnets (host) or public IPs (srflx) of the clients you are trying to connect to.
+Destination: (ANY) To limit the destinations, please specify the IP addresses, subnets (host) or public IPs (srflx) of the clients you are trying to connect to.

 The senso client tries to establish a connection by using the senso relay servers.